Tiger Tracker: Follow Woods' first round at the British Open shot-by-shot

 The quest for major championship No. 16 continues for Tiger Woods on Thursday in Northern Ireland.

-Hoping for the same magic he had after winning the Masters earlier this year, Woods will be contending for his third British Open title this week as the world’s best flock to Royal Portrush for golf’s final major of the season.
+Hoping for the same magic he had after winning the Masters earlier this year, Woods will be contending for his fourth British Open title this week as the world’s best flock to Royal Portrush for golf’s final major of the season.
 He last held “Champion Golfer of the Year” status in 2006 after his Open Championship win at Royal Liverpool.

 Woods begins his first round alongside Matt Wallace and Patrick Reed, teeing off at 10:10 a.m.
 ET.
 Follow his round with shot-by-shot updates and analysis below.